ashhhlynn/boxd/README.md

 - Render

 ### Features
-- Register and log in authenticated with BCrypt gem
+- Register users and log in authenticated with BCrypt
-- Search, sort, and display over 200,000 films through fetches from OMDb API database
+- Fetch from OMDb API to search, sort, and display over 200,000 films
-- View film Boxd rating average and followed users who watched
+- Log and rate films on 5-star scale with ability to update or remove entries
-- Log and rate films to diary on 5-star scale, and update or remove logs
+- Add (and remove) films to watchlist
-- Add and remove films from watchlist
+- Search for, follow and unfollow users to view activity on feed
-- Search for, follow and unfollow users to track activity on feed
+- View film's average Boxd rating and followed users who watched
-- View film diaries of other users
+- View user profiles with logged films and ratings

 ### Media
 <img src="https://github.com/ashhhlynn/film_app/assets/84604278/3615b1c8-f1e4-4b23-952b-bf79d1c7fc44" style="width:80%;height:80%">